rule

 Text 18

-S'rî Maitreya said: 'My blessings, oh good one whose mind is constantly fixed upon the Lord beyond the senses.
-Your questioning me for the sake of all is proof of the goodness of your mercy to broadcast the glories of the soul in this world.
+S'rî Maitreya said: 'My blessings, oh good one, oh you whose mind is constantly fixed upon the Lord beyond the senses.
+Your questioning me for the sake of all, is proof of the goodness of your mercy to broadcast the glories of the soul in this world.

 S'rî Maitreya said: ' All blessings to you, o good one, your asking me for the sake of all is proof of the goodness of your mercy to broadcast the glories of the soul in the Transcendental of the mind in this world.
 (Vedabase)